bhatnagarg/-lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: This Template is for Creatnmg user stories
+about: This Template is for Creatimg user stories
 title: ''
 labels: ''
 assignees: ''